rjleveque/geoclaw_tsunami_tutorial/workflow.md

 examples using `git pull`, since the version in your clone may now differ from the version on Github that was modified in the latest version.

-For this reason we suggest that you do not run examples directly in `$GTT`.
+For this reason **we strongly suggest that you do not run examples directly in `$GTT`**.
 Instead, copy any example directories or notebooks to another location and work on it there.
 You might want to put all your examples, and new ones you create, in a directory that you turn into a git repository of your own so that you can more easily keep track of your own changes and